nikola-jelic/phys_units/README.md

 - AbsoluteAngle can only have values within the given interval
 - As with the AbsolutePhysicalUnit, AbsoluteAngle supports addition and subtraction, but not multiplication and division

+## Install

+Run `install.sh` script from `scripts/` folder.
+Before running `install.sh` script add executable permissions to it using `chmod +x install.sh`.

+If you would like to change install path update variable `-DCMAKE_INSTALL_PREFIX=/desired_path` with desired path.
+By default it will install library in `/usr/include/` folder.